Why screen time quality is important

 - celebrate violence, bad attitudes, unhealthy eating, gambling and other antisocial activities

-- are designed to market or sell products to children
+- are designed to market or sell products to children through product placement or merchandise tie-ins

-Online reviews can help you decide whether a movie, app or game is good quality and has educational benefits.
+Online reviews can help you decide whether a movie, app or game is high quality and has educational benefits.
 Try our movie reviews or reviews on Common Sense Media.
 Use Australian Classification to find out what different age classifications mean.